tripdragon/superuberminigameengine/README.md

 Base goal 1 does not have an editor yet.
 Though mouse could draw squares and the squares go to database, making for the smallest form of an editor

+## Basic API

+Need a unload()
+Most important, so we can swap levels/games from memory